kavyanshpandey/Covid19--Tracker/README.md

 # [Covid-19 Description]

 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 Most people who fall sick with COVID-19 will experience mild to moderate symptoms and recover without special treatment.
-However, some will become seriously ill and require medical attention.
+However, some will become seriously ill and require medical attention and The outbreak of Novel coronavirus disease (COVID-19) was initially noticed in a seafood market in Wuhan city in Hubei Province of China in mid- December, 2019, has now spread to 215 countries/territories/areas worldwide.

 # Stack-Used
  master